 Art and wild horses are perfect together, especially when it can open up conversations, and bring awareness to the issues.

 So if you meet a photographer, painter, or any other artist that incorporates wild horses and burros into their work, talk to them about it, share it, and most of all purchase it.
-I personally give back to American Wild Horse Campaign through purchases on my website, and I’m sure other artists do the same.
+I personally give back to wild horse advocacy groups through purchases on my website, and I’m sure other artists do the same.

 The art of saving wild horses starts with all of us.